Proposal (1071) to South

 purportedly ambiguous way, to try to accommodate different interpretations

-as name-bearing types but mislabeling them as holotype instead of
+name-bearing types but mislabeling them as holotype instead of syntype".
+This

-syntype".
-This is the big issue with the name fenwickorum.
-The
+is the big issue with the name fenwickorum.
+The Code requires type

-Code requires type specimens to be explicitly and unequivocally designated
+specimens to be explicitly and unequivocally designated when proposing

-the ambiguous type designation by Barrera & Bartels failed to accomplish
+type designation by Barrera & Bartels failed to accomplish that.
+The Code

-that.
-The Code began requiring such a rigor designation from 1999 on in order
+began requiring such a rigor designation from 1999 on in order to avoid the

-to avoid the very nomenclatural confusions we are seeing here.
-It would
+very nomenclatural confusions we are seeing here.
+It would surprise me if,

-surprise me if, having correctly understood the duality of the type designation
+having correctly understood the duality of the type designation in Barrera

-in Barrera & Bartels (2010), the commissioners would still vote against the
+& Bartels (2010), the commissioners would still vote against the spirit of

-spirit of rigorous acts that the last published version of the Code defends for
+rigorous acts that the last published version of the Code defends for new

 2018a), I think someone needs to present a new proposal on the case (stressing